dario-mr/simple-weather-sdplugin/README.md

 # Simple Weather plugin for Stream Deck

-This plugins displays weather conditions as a button in your Stream Deck, using the `OpenWeather` API.
+Stream Deck plugin to display weather conditions as a button in your Stream Deck, using the `OpenWeather` API.

 Compatible with `windows` and `macOS`.